 Pseudocoarctation of the aorta

-Pseudocoarctation of the aorta is a very rare anomaly characterised by kinking or buckling of the descending aorta at the level of the ligamentum arteriosum without a pressure gradient across the lesion.
+Pseudocoarctation of the aorta is a very rare anomaly characterized by kinking or buckling of the descending aorta at the level of the ligamentum arteriosum without a pressure gradient across the lesion.

-It is thought to be of congenital origin, and characterised by elongation and kinking of the aorta at the level of the ligamentum arteriosum.
+It is thought to be of congenital origin, and characterized by elongation and kinking of the aorta at the level of the ligamentum arteriosum.

-Its exact aetiology not well known.
+Its exact etiology not well known.
 One proposed embryologic cause is a failure of compression of the third through the seventh segments of the dorsal aortic roots and the fourth arch segment.